Produced Works

 Alma

-Winner of Arizona Theatre Company's National Latinx Playwriting Award and Winner of American Blues Theater's Blue Ink Playwriting Award.
+Winner of Arizona Theatre Company's National Latinx Playwriting Award, Winner of American Blues Theater's Blue Ink Playwriting Award, and Winner of The Orange Curtain Award for Best Writing.

 Working mom Alma has singlehandedly raised her daughter, Angel, on tough love, home-cooked comida, and lots of prayers.
 But on the eve of the all-important SAT, Alma discovers her daughter isn’t at home studying.
 A schooling and la chancla await Angel at home—but so does a creeping realization that more’s at stake than just a test score.
 A sacrifice from Alma’s past weighs heavy on their present; now, Alma fears that her worst nightmare may soon be their reality.
 Will the American Dream cost them a life together? [synopsis by Cat Rodríguez]

-Developed during a residency at the Eugene O'Neill Theater Center's National Playwrights Conference in 2018, and with support from the Denver Center for the Performing Arts 2020 Colorado New Play Summit, Seattle Repertory Theatre, and The Playwrights' Center's 2016-17 Many Voices Fellowship.
+Developed during a residency at the Eugene O'Neill Theater Center's National Playwrights Conference in 2018, and with support from the Denver Center for the Performing Arts 2020 Colorado New Play Summit, Seattle Repertory Theatre's The Other Season, and The Playwrights' Center's 2016-17 Many Voices Fellowship.

 Working mom Alma has singlehandedly raised her daughter, Angel, on tough love, home-cooked comida, and lots of prayers.
 But on the eve of the all-important SAT, Alma discovers her daughter isn’t at home studying.
 A schooling and la chancla await Angel at home—but so does a creeping realization that more’s at stake than just a test score.
 A sacrifice from Alma’s past weighs heavy on their present; now, Alma fears that her worst nightmare may soon be their reality.
 Will the American Dream cost them a life together? [synopsis by Cat Rodríguez]

-Developed during a residency at the Eugene O'Neill Theater Center's National Playwrights Conference in 2018, and with support from the Denver Center for the Performing Arts 2020 Colorado New Play Summit, Seattle Repertory Theatre, and The Playwrights' Center's 2016-17 Many Voices Fellowship.
+Developed during a residency at the Eugene O'Neill Theater Center's National Playwrights Conference in 2018, and with support from the Denver Center for the Performing Arts 2020 Colorado New Play Summit, Seattle Repertory Theatre's The Other Season, and The Playwrights' Center's 2016-17 Many Voices Fellowship.

 PRODUCTION HISTORY